motorcycle destinations

 End: Alton

 It is recommended you do not attempt to complete this route unless you are confident in your motorcycle riding skills.
-Beside the unforgiving environment due to lack of greenery, the large frequency of sudden corners requires you to be always vigilant.
+Besides the unforgiving environment due to lack of greenery, the large frequency of sudden corners requires you to be always vigilant.

-As you swerve near Cedar Canyon, you will find yourself enclosed by reddish rocky terrain while riding parallel to the Coal Creek.
+As you swerve near Cedar Canyon, you will find yourself enclosed by reddish rocky terrain while riding parallel to Coal Creek.
 You will be surprised by the variety of color that makes up the multi-rock formations that make up the Cedar Breaks National Monument.

 2.12 The Energy Loop